Category Archives: British Royals

 At first, Augusta refused Augustus’ proposal because of the situation their marriage would place Augustus regarding the Royal Marriages Act.
 However, this only fueled Augustus’ passion and he would not take “no” for an answer to his proposal.
 On April 4, 1793, after Augusta’s mother had left the Hotel Sarmiento for the evening, where they were staying in Rome, Augustus and a Church of England cleric entered the hotel.
 The marriage ceremony was performed without witnesses and all three swore to keep it secret, although Augusta’s mother was told.
 In August 1793, Augustus was recalled to England because his governor, who had no idea that a marriage had taken place, alerted Augustus’ parents that he was forming a dangerous relationship.
 Augusta and her mother followed him back to England, and Augustus continued visiting them in their London home.
 By this time, Augusta was pregnant.

-King George III was greatly angered by the marriage, and it was declared null and void in August 1794.
+The marriage greatly angered King George III and was declared null and void in August 1794.
 Despite this, Augustus and Augusta continued to live together.
-Another child, a daughter named Augusta Emma, was born in London on August 11, 1801.
-The two children, who were deemed illegitimate, used the last name D’Este as both their parents were descendants of the House of Este.
+A daughter named Augusta Emma was born in London on August 11, 1801.
+The two children, deemed illegitimate, used the last name D’Este as both their parents were descendants of the House of Este.

-In 1801, some kind of deal was brokered and the couple separated.
+In 1801, some kind of deal was brokered and Augustus and Augusta separated.
 Augustus was created Duke of Sussex, Earl of Inverness, and Baron Arklow and received a parliamentary grant of £12,000.
 Augusta retained custody of the children and received £4,000 a year.
 On March 5, 1830, Augusta died at the age of 62 in Ramsgate, Kent, England.
 Augustus was saddened at her death: “When one looks back to events of thirty-seven years ago one cannot do it without a sigh.”

 Augustus Duke of Sussex 2